 Tropical Arts Association Inc. specializes in inclusive community theatre, with members reflecting our community’s diversity.
 Professional theatre makers engage with our community to make highly creative, collaborative productions.
 We aim to make theatre opportunities accessible to everyone, whether professional actors or someone wanting a new experience.

 Since the Association formed in 2007, over 15,000 people have attended our workshops and performances.
-Tropical Arts signature production for the past 15 years is ‘Shakespeare at the Tanks’.
+For the past 15 years, ‘Shakespeare at the Tanks’ is Tropical Arts signature production.
 This annual mainstage production is supported by our major partners, ARC Disability Services and Tanks Arts Centre.
 We make William Shakespeare’s plays relevant and real to contemporary audiences.
 Our audiences see people like them, creating the world of our plays.

 Cleo & Tony

 Tropical Arts creatives will bring their personal experience of disability and culturally diverse identity to lead the Shakespeare the the Tanks 2023 production, ‘Cleo & Tony’.
-The transformative power of inclusive community theatre will be harnessed to increase the visibility and engagement of diverse artists.
+Inclusive community theatre increases the visibility and engagement of diverse artists.

 Tropical Arts will stage a 1930’s noir inspired rendition of the historic Shakespearean epic, ‘Antony and Cleopatra’ on the 15th,16th and 17th June, 2023 at Tanks Arts Centre, in Cairns.
 As ‘Cleo & Tony’ are from opposite sides of the track, so too are the communities Tropical Arts inclusive theatre will bring together to tell their version of this volatile couple’s story.